ekoindia/openapi-spec/markdown/README.md

 }
 ```

 ### 2. Get Bank Details API
 This API retrieves the details of a bank, such as its name, bank code, available channels, whether IFSC is required, and if account verification is supported.

-This API fetches details of a bank based on the bank code.

 #### Details
 - **Method:** GET